trunk-io/docs/check/configuration/supported/actionlint.md

 ---
-description: Actionlint: A Linter for Github Actions
+description: Actionlint- A Linter for Github Actions
 ---

 # Actionlint